smnorris/mit_onetool_data/dissdata/data/Utilities/README.md

 Data taken from various telecom web sites and MIT Community Profiles. (community profiles data verified by internet search)

-# econ_whse_utility_telecom_service_areas_bc.csv
+# econ_whse_utility_service_areas_bc.csv

 ## Title
-A list identifying which utilities serve which BC municipalities.
+A matrix identifying which major utilities serve which British Columbia communities.

 ## Description
-For each municipality, lists electrical, natural gas, telecommunications companies that serve the municipality.
+Lists electrical, natural gas, telephone and cable companies that serve the included communities.
+The coverage areas are derived from Integrated Cadastral Information Society (ICIS) utility infrastructure mapping and Ministry of International Trade research.
+Use with caution and contact providers directly for property based service information.

 ## Source
-List of municipalities is from 2011 census subdivisions, plus Jumbo Glacier
+- list of municipalities is from 2011 census subdivisions, plus Jumbo Glacier
+- utility mapping (Telus, Shaw, Fortis) from ICIS
+- BC Utilites commission
+- MIT research for gaps in service areas

 ## Caveats etc
 Use the service area lists for general information only.
 This should not be used for site specific planning.
 Contact individual utilities/companies for more detailed information.